-Six Ways to Improve Belonging
+Six Ways to Improve Belonging in the Workplace

-- Share stories.
 At Wharton University’s Fostering Belonging at Work event, panelist, Sam Lalanne, a senior vice president of Global Diversity and Talent Management at Citigroup noted that “anecdotes — especially from high-level people — about the struggle to fit in, or to be their authentic selves at work, can be a powerful tool to nurture a sense of belonging among an entire workforce.”
 An example: Senior executives at Citigroup shared personal stories with the entire global organization, live-streamed in 96 countries.
 One told how earlier in her career she had routinely avoided revealing that she never went to college.
 She said that any time a group conversation turned to ‘what school did you go to,’ she dodged answering or changed the subject.

-- Give people power over the way they do their work.
 Empowerment is a close cousin to feelings of ownership and accountability, engagement and belonging.

-- Establish tone at the top.
 Eric Solomon, a chief officer in residence at Blackbird Global and a former executive at Google believes it’s important to lay the groundwork by creating an atmosphere of compassion, empathy, self-awareness and intellectual integrity.
 As a white male marketing executive who champions diversity, “I really focus hard — almost every time I’ve led a team — on starting off with the idea that you can teach people how to be compassionate to each other, and that you can talk about psychological safety.”

-- Form Employee Resource Groups or Affinity Groups or Diversity Councils, and appoint allies and champions.
+Appoint allies and champions.
 As an example, Citigroup redesigned its internal employee advocacy networks to represent groups the likes of African-Americans, LGBTQ people and veterans.
 Each group had two leaders: one who identified as part of the group, and one from the CEO’s executive management team.
 The change, Lalanne explains, was a way to link diversity and inclusion efforts with the organization’s top leadership.